 And that's what he was talking about.

-He's talking about the idea that it's strange that a plane was able to fly into it and penetrate those steel beams.
+He was talking about the idea that it's strange that a plane was able to fly into it and penetrate those steel beams.

-He suggested that there were bombs, not That there were bombs at the bottom or whatever to bring the building down, but that the planes had bombs also to increase the impact in order to allow them to penetrate those steel beams.
+He suggested that there were bombs, not that there were bombs at the bottom or whatever to bring the building down, but that the planes had bombs also to increase the impact in order to allow them to penetrate those steel beams.

 It seems like if you're flying really, really fast, and I don't know a lot about physics, and hey, you know what?